 Build Rapport To Start The Buyer Presentation

 Be sure to start the buyer presentation off by building rapport.
-Find out how long they have been in the area.
+Ask questions to find out about them as a person, such as how long have they been in the area?
 Where do they work?
-How did they hear about you?
+How did they hear about you and your brokerage?
 Why are they looking to buy a new home?
 Have they purchased a home before?

 These questions will start the relationship off right and make the rest of the meeting that much smoother.

-Go over the needs and wants of your client’s new home.
-Ask them about bedrooms, bathrooms, size, location, age of the home.
-Be sure to bring up any special requirements like if the home needs a 3-car garage, swimming pool, more considerable sized lot, a particular school, etc.
+Go over the needs and wants of your client in relation to their desired dream home.
+Ask them about bedrooms, bathrooms, size, location, and age of the home.
+Be sure to bring up any special requirements, such as if they want their home to have a 3-car garage, swimming pool, larger lot size, a particular school nearby, etc.

-Based on their feedback, I then go back and ask what of those features are non-negotiable and must-haves for their home and which are just “nice-to-have.”
+Based on their feedback, I then go back and ask which of those features are non-negotiable, which ones are must-haves for their home, and which are just “nice-to-have.”

 Mortgage Payment And Pricing Discussion

-Next, we dig into the mortgage and pricing discussion.
+The next step in the real estate buyer presentation is to start a discussion on mortgage and pricing.
 I’ll typically lead by asking what price range they are looking to stay within.
 I’ll then follow up and ask if that’s the amount they are pre-qualified for or just a number they wrote down.

-I typically use Zillow’s mortgage calculator as I’ve found it’s the most basic and easy one to use.
-You can also download the app on your phone, so it makes it very simple to calculate payments when you’re out and about.
+I typically use Zillow’s mortgage calculator, as I’ve found it’s the most basic and easy one to use.
+You can download the app on your phone, so it makes it very simple to calculate payments when you’re out at your buyer consultation.

 Explain Your Home Searching Process

 This part of the meeting is where you go over all that type of information.
-You want to set the right expectations upfront with how the client gets on your calendar to see homes.
+You want to set the right expectations upfront with how the potential buyer gets on your calendar to see homes.
 Be sure to cover how much notice is typically required.
-Will you be sending them properties or will they be the ones doing the bulk of the searching?
+Will you be sending them properties, or will they be the ones doing the bulk of the searching?

 Be sure to cover how your team works, if you have one.
 Let the client know what your roles are on the team and if they will be interacting with other people along the way.